Skip to Main Content

 Lebanese Dining in the Washington Suburbs: What Bethesda Offers

-The mid-Atlantic's Lebanese restaurant scene has always concentrated in the suburbs rather than the city core.
+Bacchus of Lebanon is a Lebanese restaurant in Bethesda, Maryland, with a Google rating of 4.4 and an average price of about $35 per person.
 Northern Virginia and the Maryland corridors around D.C. carry the bulk of the region's Levantine dining, a pattern shaped by decades of immigration from Lebanon, Syria, and Palestine into communities like McLean, Falls Church, and Bethesda itself.
 Within that geography, downtown Bethesda's Norfolk Avenue has developed into a stretch where international cuisines sit close together, from the Sichuan heat of Q by Peter Chang to the spice-forward plates at Delhi Spice and the East African cooking at CherCher Ethiopian Cuisine.
-Bacchus of Lebanon holds its position on that street as Bethesda's primary Lebanese address, operating against a broader dining culture that now includes everything from quick-service rotisserie spots like Chicken on the Run to craft-focused neighborhood bars such as Barrel & Crow.
+Bacchus of Lebanon sits on that street as a Lebanese dining room, operating within a broader mix that now includes everything from quick-service rotisserie spots like Chicken on the Run to craft-focused neighborhood bars such as Barrel & Crow.

 The Structure of a Lebanese Meal